TheRobotCooperative/TheRobotCooperative/README.rst

    $ vncviewer 172.17.0.2:0

+*Mac OS Silicon M1:* If you are using Mac OS on an M1 chip, you will need to add the option :code:`--platform linux/amd64` to the :code:`docker run` command.
+If you run into issues with interacting with the VNC Viewer, we advise running the TigerVNC Viewer application itself rather than using the command line.

 *Mac OS X:* If you are using Mac OS X, you cannot interact directly with a container via its IP address.
 To get around this problem, you will need to use port forwarding to forward the VNC port 5900 to the host, which can be